ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/single-page-website.md

-             'The temperature on Mars ranges from -153 to 20 °C.', 'One year on Mercury is about 88 Earth days.', 'The surface temperature of Mercury ranges from -173 to 427°C.', 'Mercury was first discovered in the 14th century by Assyrian astronomers.', 'Your weight on Mercury would be 38% of your weight on Earth.', 'A day on the surface of Mercury lasts 176 Earth days.', 'The surface temperature of Venus is about 462 °C.', 'It takes Venus 225 days to orbit the sun.', '17th-century Babylonian astronomers first discovered Venus.',
-             'Venus is nearly as big as the Earth with a diameter of 12,104 km.', 'The Earth’s rotation is gradually slowing.',
+             'The temperature on Mars ranges from -153 to 20 °C.', 'One year on Mercury is about 88 Earth days.', 'The surface temperature of Mercury ranges from -173 to 427°C.', 'Mercury was first discovered in 14th century by Assyrian astronomers.', 'Your weight on Mercury would be 38% of your weight on Earth.', 'A day on the surface of Mercury lasts 176 Earth days.', 'The surface temperature of Venus is about 462 °C.', 'It takes Venus 225 days to orbit the sun.', 'Venus was first discovered by 17th century Babylonian astronomers.', 'Venus is nearly as big as the Earth with a diameter of 12,104 km.', 'The Earth’s rotation is gradually slowing.',
              'There is only one natural satellite of the planet Earth, the moon.',